Nakajima quiver varieties in dimension four

 \section{Preliminaries}

-Following \cite{bellamy_symplectic_2021}, we give the required background on Nakajima quiver varieties, root system combinatorics, and the case of quiver varieties in dimension two.
-Finally, we start the analysis of four-dimensional quiver varieties by giving balancing results that will underpin the classification of dimension vectors.
+Following \cite{bellamy_symplectic_2021}, we give the required background on Nakajima quiver varieties, root system combinatorics, and the case of 2d quiver varieties.
+We then start the analysis of 4d quiver varieties by giving balancing results that will underpin the classification of dimension vectors.